aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to PS" h2="Render MHTML to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to PS</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for businesses and individuals alike, as it is a secure, reliable, and easy to use format.
+PDFs are also highly versatile, as they can be viewed on any device, regardless of the operating system or software.
+However, the MHTML format is not as widely used, and is not as versatile as PDFs.
+Therefore, it is often necessary to convert MHTML files to PDFs in order to make them more accessible and easier to use.

+<h2>How Aspose.Total Helps for MHTML to PS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that allows C++ developers to easily convert MHTML to PS in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert MHTML files to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export the DOC file to PS.
+This makes it easy for developers to quickly and easily convert MHTML files to PS, without having to manually convert the files.
+Aspose.Total for C++ also provides a range of other features, such as the ability to create, edit, and manipulate PDFs, as well as the ability to convert other file formats, such as HTML, XLS, and PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}